 O Castelo dos Destinos Cruzados (The Castle of Crossed Destinies) by Italo Calvino

-From what I could gather this is a collection of interlinked short stories based on tarot cards.
-One of my resolutions for 2017 was to read more short stories collections.
+From what I could gather, this is a collection of interlinked short stories based on tarot cards.
+One of my resolutions for 2017 was to read more short story collections.
 So far, I have read five, but still haven’t read one where all the stories are connected.

 Os Memoráveis by Lídia Jorge